MetaCell/nwb-explorer/README.md

 ### Javascript code

-To check if a dependency is installed in development mode, run pip list.
+To check if a dependency is installed in development mode, run `pip list`.

 JS/HTML code can be found inside `static/org.geppetto.frontend/src/main/webapp/`.
 The code needs to be rebuilt with webpack everytime there is a change.
-The recommended way is to run in `/static/org.geppetto.frontend/src/main/webapp/` this command:
+The recommended way is to do so using the Webpack development serverer running in `/static/org.geppetto.frontend/src/main/webapp/` this command:

 ```bash
 npm run build-dev-noTest:watch